Thiousi/kirby-krb/README.md

 Kirby - KRB minifies and combines all assets (both Javascript and Style Sheets) on the fly in one, compressed file.

+It uses the excellent minifying library of **https://github.com/matthiasmullie/minify**

 - Less http-requests, good for SEO performance.
 - Less bits and bytes to download.
 - Version control.